jmbuscemi/blackjack_advisor/README.md

 * If a user enters something that is not an actual card, the program will exit (because children should not be practicing blackjack)
 * Soft hands consist of an ace with a non-face card
+* User can choose between 1, 2, or 4+ decks